Fitting Dynamically Misspecified Models: An Optimal Transportation Approach

-This section first introduces a general algorithm to perform optimal transportation with state-space models, then provides closed-form recursions for linear state-space models, and describes the optimal transport estimator.

-\paragraph{Setup:} For the remainder of the paper, $\tilde{y}_t$ denotes the observations collected by the researcher and $y_t$ denotes data generated from (\ref{eq:ssmodel}).
-The data generating process for $\tilde{y}_t$ is given by the conditional distribution $\tilde{p}(\tilde{y}_t|\tilde{y}_{t-1},\tilde{y}_{t-2},\dots) := \tilde{p}_{t|t-1}(\tilde{y}_t)$, which needs to be estimated.
-For a parameter value $\theta$, filtering methods can be used to evaluate the model's predictive distribution $p(y_t|y_{t-1},\dots;\theta) := p_{t|t-1}(y_t;\theta)$, this is not estimated.
+For the remainder of the paper, $\tilde{y}_t$ denotes the observations collected by the researcher and $y_t$ denotes data generated from (\ref{eq:ssmodel}).
+The data generating process for $\tilde{y}_t$ is given by the conditional distribution $\tilde{p}(\tilde{y}_t|\tilde{y}_{t-1},\tilde{y}_{t-2},\dots)$, which needs to be estimated.
+For a parameter value $\theta$, filtering methods can be used to evaluate the model's predictive distribution $p(y_t|y_{t-1},\dots;\theta)$, this is not estimated.
 To reduce notation, the same $p$ refers to the joint and marginal distributions of $y$ and $z$.
-The goal here is to recursively construct a new sample $y_1,\dots,y_n$ satisfying (\ref{eq:ssmodel}) which is as close to the data $\tilde{y}_1,\dots,\tilde{y}_n$ as possible, under some metric.
-Algorithm \ref{algo:OTF} gives a general approach, alternating between a \textit{filtering step} (Filter), used to compute the predictive distribution $p_{t|t-1}$, and an \textit{optimal transport step} (OT) to compute the new observation $y_t$.